aba28/ILearnOD/Readme.txt

 	If it is a false match, change the value of the "use" column to 0.
 	Save and Rename the file drug_spellings_use.csv

-4) Run code again.
+4) Run code again by clicking "source" or typing source() into the command line.
 The file result.csv is now generated with the output.
 	Each column indicates whether a drug/ drug class was involved in the overdose